A Convex Formulation for Binary Tomography: Acknowledgment

 This work is part of the Industrial Partnership Programme (IPP) `Computational sciences for energy research' of the Foundation for Fundamental Research on Matter (FOM), which is part of the Netherlands Organisation for Scientific Research (NWO).
 This research programme is co-financed by Shell Global Solutions International B.V.
 The second author is financially supported by the Netherlands Organisation for Scientific Research (NWO) as part of research programme 613.009.032.

 \begin{IEEEbiography}{Ajinkya Kadu} received BSc. and MSc. degree in Aerospace Engineering from the Indian Institute of Technology, Bombay, India, in 2015.
-He is working towards the PhD. degree at Mathematical Institute of Utrecht University, The Netherlands.
-His PhD. is part of `Computational Sciences for Energy Research', a research programme of NWO in partnership with Shell.
+He is working towards the Ph.D. degree at Mathematical Institute of Utrecht University, The Netherlands.
+His Ph.D. is part of `Computational Sciences for Energy Research', a research programme of NWO in partnership with Shell.
 His research interests include computational imaging, full-waveform inversion and distributed optimization. \end{IEEEbiography}

 \begin{IEEEbiography}{Tristan van Leeuwen} received his BSc. and MSc. in Computational Science from Utrecht University.
 He obtained his PhD. in geophysics at Delft University in 2010.
 After spending some time as a postdoctoral researcher at the University of British Columbia in Vancouver, Canada and the Centrum Wiskunde \& Informatica in Amsterdam, the Netherlands, he returned to Utrecht University in 2014 as an assistant professor at the mathematical institute.
 His research interests include: inverse problems, computational imaging, tomography and numerical optimization. \end{IEEEbiography}